groupdocs-signature-cloud/groupdocs-signature-cloud-dotnet/README.md

 - [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json)
 - [StyleCop.MSBuild](https://www.nuget.org/packages/StyleCop.MSBuild)

 NOTE: The DLLs included in the package may not be up to date.
-We recommned using [NuGet](https://docs.nuget.org/consume/installing-nuget) to obtain the latest version of the packages:
+We recommended using [NuGet](https://docs.nuget.org/consume/installing-nuget) to obtain the latest version of the packages:
 ```
 Install-Package Newtonsoft.Json
 Install-Package StyleCop.MSBuild